Clarence Vaughn

-Clarence Vaughn (born July 17, 1964) is a former American football safety in the National Football League (NFL) for the Washington Redskins.
+Clarence Vaughn (born July 17, 1964) is an American former professional football safety in the National Football League (NFL) for the Washington Redskins.

-High school years
+Early life

 In high school, at Gage Park in Chicago, Vaughn played football, basketball and baseball.
 He was All-State honorable mention and a three-year football letterman starting on both sides of the ball as a running back and a linebacker.

 College career

 Vaughn played college football at Northern Illinois University where he won his 4-year football scholarship.
 He played linebacker for the Huskies and led the team in tackles with 92 tackles his senior year.
 In 1983, he was a linebacker on the California Bowl III championship team where they beat CSUF.
 Vaughn played under three head coaches at Northern Illinois University, Bill Mallory, Lee Corso and Jerry Pettibone.
 In 1995, he was inducted into the NIU Hall of Fame for the 1983 football team.
 He received his B.A.
 Degree in Criminal Justice and minored in Business Administration.